Can You Pay For Culinary School With Student Loans?

 Culinary Scholarships and Grants

 When you fill out your FAFSA®, you apply for some grants in addition to federal loans.
-For the 2022-23 award year, the Federal Pell Grant disburses up to $6,895 to students who have great financial need, and it does not need to be repaid.
+For the 2024-25 award year, the Federal Pell Grant disburses up to $7,395 to students who have great financial need.
+Pell Grants typically don’t need to be paid back unless you leave school early or in certain other circumstances.

 You can also apply for private scholarships to help fund your education.
 Awarded based on merit, need, or through competitions, culinary scholarships from private companies, industry organizations, and from culinary schools themselves may help offset the cost of culinary school.
 The Escoffier Scholarship Foundation, for example, offers scholarships to select students who demonstrate financial need.